 Find me on Pinterest for more great recipes.
 I’m always pinning!

 Did you make this recipe?
 Post a photo on Instagram and tag me @JZEATS or #JZEATS so I can see!
 Leave a comment below and let me know what you think, too!

-Bacon Mushroom Smothered Pork Chops
+Mushroom Smothered Pork Chop